 Yet many businesses are still using the “under the bed” filing system when it comes to their important knowledge.
 They don’t have appropriate Knowledge Management solutions in place, and valuable knowledge is being lost.

-But what precisely is a Knowledge Management solution?
+But what precisely is a Knowledge Management (KM) solution?

 Short History of Knowledge Management Solutions